Over and over and over and over. Wash. Rinse. Repeat. Unfortunately, that’s all too common in the workplace today.

 That makes it easier to stay competitive and gives you a shot at earning a first-to-market advantage with your new products.

 Delivering a better customer experienceBy standardizing your workflows, you lower the chance of human errors, which lead to a poor customer experience.
-And automations means you can leave your people to do, well, people stuff — like keeping your customers happy.
+Automations mean you can leave your people to do, well, people stuff — like keeping your customers happy.

-With automated systems that keep track of where everything is, it’s easy to find information that contributes to organizational learning.
+With automated systems that track where everything is, it’s easy to find information contributing to organizational learning.

 That’s a stark difference from how things used to be before the first computer.
 Good luck navigating the company records room.

-Now you can simply type a search phrase into your BPM software of choice, and you can easily find the information you want.
-Which means you can see what’s been done previously and avoid reinventing the wheel.
+Now you can simply type a search phrase into your BPM software of choice and easily find the information you want.
+This means you can see what’s been done previously and avoid reinventing the wheel.